Wood fiber is here to stay— decarbonizing the construction industry with wood fiber.

 While the industry’s growth challenges those not wanting to join the green movement, the opportunities are massive for manufacturers that rely on innovation to bring about change.
 Finland is at the forefront of the bioeconomy revolution, with pulp and paper experts utilizing the material to help solve global climate challenges, and our team at Aisti is no different.

 Harnessing the power of natural materials, wood fiber, and learning from nature is what inspired us at Aisti.
 We saw the answer to the industry’s need for low-cost carbon capture solutions in wood cellulose.
 We founded Aisti to provide the sector with sustainable building products that can exceptionally deliver on the industry’s decarbonization targets.

 With novel technology, our team at Aisti is at the forefront of revolutionizing solutions to the industry’s need for inexpensive, carbon-binding building materials.

 Wood fibers lend building materials the power to sequester, capture and store atmospheric carbon dioxide.
 Add that to their circularity and superior capabilities, nature-based solutions have the potential to accelerate the industry’s green transition.

 Binding carbon one tile at a time.

-Respecting nature and working in harmony with the planet’s energy is the formula we used to develop our novel Aisti® Teno acoustic tiles – carbon-negative and plastic-free acoustic solutions that are sustainable by default.
+Respecting nature and working in harmony with the planet’s energy is the formula we used to develop our novel Aisti® Teno acoustic tiles – acoustic solutions that are sustainable by nature.

 To do things differently, we harnessed alternative natural raw materials free from possibly harmful chemical binders.
 One of the incredible benefits of utilizing natural wood fibers is that they can bind carbon.